The Health Effects of Cannabis

 Cannabis can affect sexual function, often helping relieve stress, enhance erection, and increase the enjoyment of sexual activity.
 From a practical standpoint, cannabis can enhance one’s sex-life if used correctly, but it can also interfere.
-Dosage is important – a small dose can be stimulating, while high doses may be too sedating or intoxicating to promote good sex.
+Dosage is important – a small dose can be stimulating, while high doses may be too sedating or intoxicating to promote good intimacy.
 Animal and human studies also point to differences amongst genders, with females more consistently stimulated by cannabinoids, and males sometimes stimulated and sometimes inhibited.

 Soft Tissue and Joints